msc24x/showdown/docs/docs/rest-api.md

 # REST API

 All communication to any of the [Showdown servers](/glossary/#showdown-servers) is done via REST APIs.
-Currently its interface is the simplest as possible with limited endpoints.
+Currently, its interface is the simple as possible with limited endpoints.

 ## Authorization
-Showdown requests are authenticated with HTTP header `Access-token`, which can be specified by you in the [.env.creds](/creds-file) secrets file.
-By default that is empty, and hence unauthenticated requests will be able to communicate to your instance.
+Showdown requests are authenticated with the HTTP header `Access-token``, which can be specified by you in the [.env.creds](/creds-file) secrets file.
+By default, this is empty, and hence unauthenticated requests will be able to communicate to your instance.
 Hence, we recommend to set `ACCESS_TOKEN` in your secrets.